How should a job seeker handle a counteroffer?

 - Think seriously about why it took your resignation for your company to respond.
 Do you believe you are a valuable asset and feel your employer overlooks your worth?
 Perhaps you would be better off in a company more proactive in recognising and rewarding achievements.

-- A harsh truth is that sometimes firms make counter offers in order to buy themselves time.
-Having revealed yourself as a flight risk, they may make steps to replace you with someone else in due course.
+- A harsh truth is that sometimes firms make counteroffers in order to buy themselves time.
+Having revealed yourself as a flight risk, they may take steps to replace you with someone else in due course.

 - Having threatened to leave, things are unlikely to be the same.
 You may find tensions not only with your bosses who may perceive a breach of trust but also with colleagues.
 They may consider your enhanced package as disloyalty rewarded.
 Although you might not feel your decision to leave is personal, your boss may not agree.
 Entrepreneur James Caan says “You also have to accept the possibility that you’ll never feel a part of the ‘inner circle’ again and it may be tough to overcome the stigma with colleagues who might resent the new deal you have negotiated for yourself.”